janeheng20/Travel-Agency-Booking-System/README.md

 5. **Choose Your Hotel**: Select your preferred hotel and proceed to review the details.
 6. **Make Your Booking**: Confirm your selection and simulate your booking process (for demonstration purposes).

-## Technologies Used

-- **C Programming Language**: The program is developed using the C language to implement core functionalities.
-- **Data Structures**: Arrays and strings are used to store hotel data, such as hotel names, features, and pricing.

 ## Conclusion